garett09/Iesu-artisan/README.md

 ## Gerrit Code Review

-- To help contribute to the project, submit your code for code review on Gerrit.
-[Gerrit](https://review.gerrithub.io/admin/repos/garett09/Iesu-artisan)
+- To help contribute to the project, submit your code for code review on [Gerrit](https://review.gerrithub.io/admin/repos/garett09/Iesu-artisan).